Int'l Power Rankings | 06.19.06 Edition

 20. Mexico.
 Enough of this "good fences make good neighbors" bullshit.
 Know what really makes good neighbors?
 Speaking the same language.
 Sure, they can pick up English — but God forbid we try to learn Spanish at the same time.

 21. Australia.
-Up Arrow The British Empire's forgotten son is today's up-and-coming entrepreneur.
+The British Empire's forgotten son is today's up-and-coming entrepreneur.
 These offshore Anglos are making all the right moves in the Pacific — including a bold outreach to Indonesia — and within ten years, we'll be glad they're on our side.
 Maybe.

 22. Venezuela.
 A loud, nutty ruler spewing anti-American slander from atop his vast oil reserves?
 How did a Middle Eastern country spring up in Latin America?
 And should we be concerned that his neighbors — not to mention China — are playing along?